Funeral Songs for Husband in 2025

 What are the most popular funeral songs for a husband?

-The most requested songs for a husband's funeral include "Hallelujah", "Time to Say Goodbye", "Wind Beneath My Wings".
+The most requested songs for a husband's funeral include "Tears in Heaven", "Taps", "Hallelujah".
 These songs resonate because they capture the unique bond and memories shared.

 Should I choose songs my husband loved or songs about them?